davidmarkclements/v8-perf/readme.md

 put together while we were creating [Pino](http://getpino.io).

-The following bar chart represent the time taken to log 10 thousands line (lower is better) of the most popular loggers in Node.js 6.11 (Crankshaft):
+The following bar chart represent the time taken to log 10 thousands lines (lower is better) of the most popular loggers in Node.js 6.11 (Crankshaft):

 ![](graphs/loggers-updated.png)